Mini ITX cases are one of the smallest computer cases out there.

 There are manufacturers who have started to build compact graphics cards.
 Most of these compact GPUs are 6-7 inches in length which makes them suitable for these cases.

-But still, you should do your homework before purchasing any graphics card.
+But still, you should do your homework before purchasing any Graphics Card for these cases.

 Since the PC components in a mini ITX case are situated a lot closer than what they are in full or mid tower cases, you can have some heat-related issues.